alphagov/government-service-design-manual/service-manual/the-team/induction-and-development.md

 ###Why are we here?

 Together we’re leading the digital transformation of government, by making services so good people prefer to use them.
 This introductory session explores:

 *  why we need to change the way government does digital
-*  what has happened so far, including the launch of gov.uk and adoption of the 25 exemplar transformations
+*  what has happened so far, including the launch of GOV.UK and adoption of the 25 exemplar transformations
 *  what this means for agencies and departments in general and for the role of service manager in particular

 ###Putting users first